-The storage management on iOS devices are basically very smart, but then again it comes to a good number issues when the concern is about cache files and ‘documents & data’ section.
+The storage management on iOS devices are basically very smart, but then again it comes to a good number issues when the concern is about cache files and ‘documents and data’ section.
 Of course the data clogging up in these two sections are mostly caused by user apps and files, but at least Apple could have kept an easier options for cleaning these files up.
+Read on to know how to delete documents and data on iPhone, iPad or iPod Touch.

 What is this section in the first place?

-How to delete Documents & Data on iPhone or other iOS 10 device
+How to delete Documents and Data on iPhone or other iOS 10 device

-Follow the steps below to delete documents & data on iPhone or iPad:
+Follow the steps below to delete documents and data on iPhone or iPad:

 - Open the Settings app from iOS home screen.